ngadiyar93/ngadiyar93.github.io/Experience.md

   - Advisor: Prof. Eric Severson
   - Project funded by the US.
 Dept. of Energy Office of Energy Efficiency and Renewable Energy

-- **Independent Study / Extension of ECE 512 Project:** Design and testing of a GaN H bridge
+- **Independent Study / Extension of ECE 512 Project:** Design and testing of a GaN H-bridge and re-design of PEGO power electronics educational lab kit
-  - Fall 2019 - Spring 2020
+  - Fall 2019 - Spring 2020 (paused due to CoVID-19)
   - Advisor: Prof. Giri Venkataramanan

 - **Research Assistant at IIT-Madras:** Development of CNC drives and an HF link inverter